118010298/123/content/authors/admin/_index.md

     - course: Ph.D. student in Statistics
       institution: Texas A&M University
       year: 2023 - current
-    - course: MSc in Applied Statistics
+    - course: MSc in Statistics
       institution: Columbia University in the City of New York
       year: 2023
     - course: BSc in Statistics, Data Science Stream